anl13/c2f-vol-demo/README.ANL.md

 4. Torch7
 Follow the installation guide [torch install][1] Theoratically, luajit and luarocks are installed by Torch installation file.
+Attention: when install Torch7, do not `sudo`.

 6. hdf5 for lua
 Torch7 install most libraries for lua.
 However, `hdf5` for `lua` is not installed.